llatinov/selenium-samples-java/README.md

 ## junit ##

-Code examples for following Cucumber posts:
+Code examples for following JUnit posts:
  * <a href="http://automationrhapsody.com/use-junit-rules-debug-failed-api-tests/">Use JUnit rules to debug failed API tests</a>
  * <a href="http://automationrhapsody.com/retry-junit-failed-tests-immediatelly/">Retry JUnit failed tests immediately</a>
  * <a href="http://automationrhapsody.com/junit-methods-execution-sequence/">JUnit methods execution sequence</a>
  * <a href="http://automationrhapsody.com/avoid-multithreading-problems-java-using-threadlocal/">Avoid multithreading problems in Java using ThreadLocal</a>
  * <a href="http://automationrhapsody.com/mock-junit-tests-mockito-example/">Mock JUnit tests with Mockito example</a>
  * <a href="http://automationrhapsody.com/assert-mockito-mock-method-arguments-no-equals-method-implemented/">Assert Mockito mock method arguments if no equals() method implemented</a>
+ * <a href="http://automationrhapsody.com/data-driven-testing-junit-parameterized-tests/">Data driven testing with JUnit parameterized tests</a>
+ * <a href="http://automationrhapsody.com/mock-static-methods-junit-powermock-example/">Mock static methods in JUnit with PowerMock example</a>